A sophisticated urban vibe, historic charm and a vibrant food scene

 Hobart puts you in easy reach of some of Australia’s most dramatic natural landscapes, where you can hike, kayak, mountain bike or take a wildlife cruise.
 Historic Hobart is a modern traveller’s dream.

-Established by eccentric billionaire (and Hobart boy) David Walsh in 2011, Mona opens in new window is a quirkily personal, thought provoking, sometimes shocking, always fascinating cultural icon.
+Established by eccentric billionaire (and Hobart boy) David Walsh in 2011, Mona is a quirkily personal, thought provoking, sometimes shocking, always fascinating cultural icon.
 Yes, they call it the Museum of Old and New Art, but it’s also a kind of adult theme park, full of bizarre, confusing and hilarious things to make you gasp, think and smile.
 There’s a brewery, winery, café and fine-dining restaurant on-site, so there’s no reason to ever leave.
-Most visitors make a dramatic approach to the imposing cliff-set structure on the special River Derwent catamaran from Hobart city centre.
+Most visitors make a dramatic approach to the imposing cliff-set structure on the Mona ferry from Hobart city centre.

 Image credit: MONA/Jesse Hunniford